 I topped off my Thanksgiving vacation break by doing a series of healthcare branding and marketing guest lectures at Emory Goizueta Business School.

-Through highly interactive sessions with Goizueta Marketing classes, each comprised of between 50-60 students, I stepped through a Trajectory case study featuring Reading Health System.
-We just rebranded and executed the system-wide healthcare marketing relaunch for this PA-based organization, so the timing was perfect.
+Through highly interactive sessions with Goizueta Marketing classes, each comprised of between 50-60 students, I stepped through a Trajectory case study featuring PA-based Reading Health System.
+We just completed this healthcare rebranding and marketing relaunch, so the timing was perfect.
 Emory also has a significant healthcare campus, so all students could easily relate to the Reading Health System case study.

 Here are my key takeaways from this experience: